-Radford also provided the Compensation Committee with a comparison of the compensation of sixteen of our executives to the compensation of executives with similar titles at the companies included in the aforementioned peer group.
+Radford also provided the Compensation Committee with a comparison of the compensation of our executives to the compensation of executives with similar titles at the companies included in the aforementioned peer group.
 The assessment did not consider executive tenure, experience, skill or performance.
-The Radford data reviewed by the Compensation Committee included market data taken from the aforementioned peer group and the Radford Executive High Technology Survey (collectively, survey data), which was combined and weighted equally and then gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) total cash compensation (base salary plus cash incentives), and (3) long-term incentives (number of shares of restricted stock granted and long-term incentive value of equity-based compensation).
+The Radford data reviewed by the Compensation Committee included market data taken from the aforementioned peer group and the Radford Global Technology Survey (collectively, survey data), which was combined and weighted equally and then gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) bonus, (3) total cash compensation (base salary plus cash incentives), (4) long-term incentives (number of shares of restricted stock and stock options granted and long-term incentive value of equity-based compensation), (5) stock option equivalents as a percentage of total outstanding shares of the company, and (6) total direct compensation (total cash compensation and long-term incentives).

 Historically, the Compensation Committee has generally targeted approximately the median base salary level (50th percentile) of the base salaries of executives in the survey data used by the Compensation Committee as the basis for comparison for that year.
 Adjustments to median base salary levels were made based on comparisons to the survey data and evaluation of other factors, such as executive tenure, experience, skill and performance relative to expectations for average performance for comparable executives, which are not reflected in the survey data.
 These factors reflect the value each individual brings to us through experience, education and training, our specific needs, and the individual's past and expected future contributions to our success.
 Radford advised the Compensation Committee that base salary levels are considered to be competitive if they fall within 10% of the desired market position.
-For 2010, base salaries for our named executive officers ranged from approximately 3% below to approximately 4% above the 50th percentile for the base salary of the relevant position.
+For 2011, base salaries for our named executive officers ranged from approximately 3% below to approximately 7% above the 50th percentile for the base salary of the relevant position.